net-lisias-kspu/ContractConfigurator/4-Behaviours/SpawnKerbal-Behaviour.md

         }

         // If you wish to specify a landed Kerbal, you must also
         // supply the following values.
+The alt value represents the altitude
-If the altitude is not specified
+        // above seal level.
+If it is not specified, the Kerbal will be spawned
-        // the Kerbal will be spawned on the ground (based on terrain height).
+        // on the ground (based on terrain height).
         //
         // Type:      <a href="Numeric-Type">double</a>
         // Required:  See above